chenchao666/Paper-reading/README.md

 # Paper-Reading

 ## Higher-Order Statistics
+* Higher Order Statistics and Neural Network for Tremor Recognition
 * Matrix algebra for higher order moments
 * Tensor Methods in Statistics: Monographs on Statistics and Applied Probability